 “Yes, I know what he feels!”
 Jan Di shouted.
 “Don’t you see this is just a set up?
 He wants to win that bet, that’s all!”

 “That’s not it!”
-Ga Eul relieved her and shouted back, definitely angry.
+Ga Eul released her and shouted back, definitely angry.
 “You weren’t there, you can’t know!
 He was telling the truth!
 And yesterday night, he told me he loves me!”

 Jan Di looked at her wide eyed.
 “He told you what?”